July 28, 2025

 Perhaps most concerning is TEA's ability to form nitrosamines when it interacts with certain preservatives commonly found in beauty products.
 Nitrosamines are potent carcinogens, meaning your innocent-looking moisturizer could be creating cancer-causing compounds right on your skin.

 This lack of transparency means you can't rely on marketing claims to determine product safety.
-Even products labeled "hypoallergenic" or "dermatologist-tested" may contain TEA and other questionable ingredients.
+Even products labelled "hypoallergenic" or "dermatologist-tested" may contain TEA and other questionable ingredients.
 The only way to know what you're putting on your skin is to read ingredient labels carefully.

 Many consumers feel overwhelmed by long ingredient lists filled with scientific names.
 However, learning to identify key harmful chemicals in skincare empowers you to make choices aligned with your health values.
 TEA is just one example—once you understand what to look for, ingredient scanning becomes second nature.